-The remote device communicates with the mc or Nova73 control system via WLAN (Wireless Local Area Network).
+The remote device communicates with the mc2/Nova control system via WLAN (Wireless Local Area Network).

-To use the Lawo Remote App you must have a properly configured wireless network access point and know the IP address of your control system.
-There are several configuration options depending on your network infrastructure, so please consult your network administrator or refer to the technical document "TD\AccessPoint.iApp" for details.
+To use the Lawo Remote App you must have a properly configured wireless network access point which can connect to your Lawo control system.
+There are several configuration options depending on your network infrastructure, so please consult your network administrator or refer to the technical document "TD_AccessPoint.iApp" for details.